Carnegie Mellon University

 I earned an Outstanding Paper Award at the Twenty-Fourth International Conference on User Modeling, Adaptation, and Personalization (UMAP 2016) and an Exemplary Paper Award at the Ninth International Conference on Educational Data Mining (EDM 2016).
 I also received the Best Paper Award at the Twenty-Third International Conference on User Modeling, Adaptation, and Personalization (UMAP 2015).

-Working under a National Science Foundation Graduate Fellowship, my research interests include user modeling, affective computing, and multimodal behavior analysis, particularly within the context of intelligent tutoring systems and other learning technologies.
+Working under a National Science Foundation Graduate Fellowship, my research interests include user modeling, affective computing, and multimodal behavior analysis, particularly within the context of healthcare and learning technologies.